njoubert/njoubert.com/rtc/README.md

 ## TODO

 - Backend message bus that does not require turn-by-turn communication.
+- Get a proper cert from LetsEncrypt and upgrade Ubuntu
+- Rewrite properly with async and await and none of this horrible hacky v0.0.2 kruft
 - Room-based so that you can send a link to anyone.
 - Multi-person
 - TURN server for those tricky situations

 ## Awesome Stuff